 This building was originally built as one of Alconbury's three WWII radar workshops.

 BUILDING 56 : 17th Reconnaissance Wing Deputy Chief of Maintenance Facility

-This building is scheduled to be demolished in September 2016.
+This building is scheduled to be demolished towards the end of 2016.

 BUILDING 68 : 10th Component Repair Squadron Hush House Facility